 Please visit Fulbright's Student Program page for more information about the Fulbright US Student Program.

-- Study/Research Grants enable recent graduates and undergraduate and graduate students to design and undertake independent study programs abroad.
+Study/Research Grants enable students and recent graduates to design and undertake independent study programs abroad.
 Different countries have different requirements, so students should carefully read the country summaries on the Fulbright website for each country where they might consider applying.

 In past years, Hopkins students have been awarded grants for study in nations around the globe, including Egypt, Thailand, Mexico, Vietnam and the Dominican Republic, Brazil, the Netherlands, Ethiopia, Canada, Jamaica, and Uganda.